The Best Time to Post on Instagram [Updated Aug. 2019] | More Likes & Follows!

 - Select a Plan

 Instagram tools typically offer several plans.
-If only one person will be managing your Instagram account, a basic plan should fit your needs.
+If only one person will be managing your Instagram account, a basic plan might fit your needs.
 Often these base level plans are free or low cost.

 If you have more complex needs or will have multiple parties managing your account, a paid or premium account may be preferred.
 These can be a good choice if you need to post across several social networks or want to take advantage of sophisticated audience analysis features.